|DURATION: 15 days

 Day 1: Sofia – Devin

-Your first hiking trek across the Rhodopes follows a picturesque nature trail along the valley of the Devinska River.
-A short transfer takes you to the entry of the Yagodinska Peshtera Cave: one of Bulgaria’s longest and prettiest caves, which you can opt to view.
-The afternoon brings a colourful kaleidoscope of landscapes that immerse you in the traditional lives of local people and the idyll of rolling crests, forests, and valleys.
-Three overnight stays at Trigrad.
+Shorter (9,50km; +565m/-355m): A 40min transfer takes you to the entry of the Yagodina Cave: one of Bulgaria’s longest caves, which you can opt to view.
+Once finished with the cave tour, proceed for Trigrad village through a colorful kaleidoscope of landscapes that immerse you in the idyll of rolling crests, forests, and valleys.

-Magnetic sights follow each other on another circular hiking tour around Trigrad, with the authentic village of Zhrebevo at its distant end.
+Magnetic sights follow each other on a circular hiking tour around Trigrad, with the authentic village of Zhrebevo at its distant end.
 Legend has it, the village was named after a stallion which shielded it from trouble and strife.
-Along the route, you observe the entry to the Trigradsko Zhdrelo Gorge and enjoy the wonderful panorama to surrounding parts.
-This is also the best option to visit the Dyavolskoto Gyrlo (The Devil’s Throat) Cave, housing the highest underground waterfall on the Balkans – 42m high.
+Along the route, you observe the entry to the Trigrad Gorge and enjoy the wonderful panorama to surrounding parts.

 Day 5: Trigrad – Beden – Lyaskovo (6-6,30hrs; 21km; +825m/-860m)